oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Depth-first Strategy
 ~~~~~~~~~~~~~~~~~~~~

-If maximal number of leaf nodes equals zero, a :ref:`decision tree <decision_tree>` is built using depth-first strategy.
+If maximal number of leaf nodes equals zero, a :ref:`decision tree <dt>` is built using depth-first strategy.
 In each terminal node :math:`t`, the following recursive procedure is applied:

 - Stop if the termination criteria are met.